 Black credit cards are considered the ultimate in premium credit cards, with the highest level of service and broadest range of benefits.
 In addition to the complimentary extras that you can find on gold or platinum cards, a black credit card may provide:

-The perks and features you can expect from a Black credit card
+The features you can expect from a Black credit card

 - The highest number of points per $1 for reward programs